Powassan Virus Disease Information for Health Professionals

 Powassan virus is a tickborne flavivirus, that includes a strain (lineage II or “deer tick virus”) that is transmitted by blacklegged ticks (Ixodes scapularis).
 The virus can cause encephalitis or meningitis, and long-term sequelae occur in approximately 50% of patients.
 Approximately 10-15% of cases are fatal.

 April 10, 2015: Minnesota Laboratory System (MLS) Update

-- Medical providers should consider POW virus infection in patients with encephalitis or meningitis of probable unknown etiology that occurs during the tickborne disease transmission season (May to October).
+- Medical providers should consider Powassan virus disease in patients with encephalitis or meningitis of probable unknown etiology that occurs during the tickborne disease transmission season (May to October).

-- Signs and symptoms of POW encephalitis or meningitis may include:
+- Signs and symptoms of Powassan encephalitis or meningitis may include:

 - Long-term sequelae are common, and the case-fatality rate in reported cases is approximately 10%.

-Minnesota Rules Governing Communicable Diseases require health care providers to report confirmed or suspected cases of Powassan to the Minnesota Department of Health (MDH) within 1 working day.
+Minnesota Rules Governing Communicable Diseases require health care providers to report confirmed or suspected cases of Powassan virus disease to the Minnesota Department of Health (MDH) within 1 working day.

-MDH staff also are available to provide clinical consultation regarding testing and diagnosis of Powassan and other tickborne diseases.
+MDH staff also are available to provide clinical consultation regarding testing and diagnosis of Powassan virus disease and other tickborne diseases.
 Call 651-201-5414 for a clinical consultation.